 |On Wednesday 6th March 2013, Al-Furqan Islamic Heritage Foundation organised a public lecture entitled “The Manuscripts of Timbuktu and Islamic Writing in West Africa: from the veneration of objects to the object of their veneration”, delivered by Charles Stewart, Professor Emeritus of History at the University of Illinois at Urbana-Champaign and a Visiting Scholar at Northwestern University's Institute for the Study of Islamic Thought in Africa. |

 After the reception and the opening words, Mr. Sharaf Yamani, member of the Al-Furqan Board of Directors, gave a short brief on The African Manuscripts and Al-Furqan’s Work in This Field.
-He highlighted the fact that Al-Furqan has published so far 16 catalogues in 33 volumes, recording approximately 30,215 Islamic manuscripts in Africa.
+He highlighted the fact that Al-Furqan has so far published 16 catalogues in 33 volumes, recording approximately 30,215 Islamic manuscripts in Africa.
 Also, the Foundation has organised 3 training courses on cataloguing and 3 training courses on editing, aimed at young scholars, university graduates and librarians from different African countries who have not been specifically trained in handling and editing manuscripts.

 Mr Sharaf Yamani, member of Board of Directors highlighted the fact that Al-Furqan has published so far 16 catalogues in 33 volumes in Africa alone.

-The keynote speaker in this public event was Professor Charles Stewart, professor emeritus of history at the University of Illinois at Urbana-Champaign and a visiting scholar at Northwestern University's Institute for the Study of Islamic Thought in Africa.
+The keynote speaker at this public event was Professor Charles Stewart, professor emeritus of history at the University of Illinois at Urbana-Champaign and a visiting scholar at Northwestern University's Institute for the Study of Islamic Thought in Africa.
 His lecture on The Manuscripts of Timbuktu and Islamic Writing in West Africa; from the veneration of objects to the object of their veneration was very well received.
 He gave an insightful view on the long tradition of Islamic learning and writing in West Africa that is subsumed (and sometimes lost) in the fabled name of the northern Malian city, Timbuktu, as well as the much larger manuscript repositories of this literary tradition in Mauritania, and the equally-important collections in Niger and Nigeria.
 According to him, these many manuscript collections, separated by multiple national borders, represent a single Islamic scholarly heritage (that is, in part, linked to Timbuktu).
 By examining the most commonly-found teaching texts found in manuscript collections across West Africa, he concluded that there is a 'core curriculum' and a homogeneous Islamic scholarship across that region based on a common set of classical authorities used during the last 300 years.
 The outlines of an autonomous West African body of scholarship emerged in the 19th century.
 What was taught there and commented upon varied little from contemporary teaching in Fes or Cairo.
 The “Timbuktu manuscripts” valuable as they are as artifacts of pre-19th century scholarship, are not nearly as significant as is the peripheral information they contain or that accompanies them, collateral to the scholarly texts, that tell us about the special interests of their writers, their legal reasoning, and their literary compositions.

 Professor Charles Stewart gave an insightful view on the long tradition of Islamic learning and writing in West Africa